ARandomAddonDev/Stremio-RD-Status/README.md

 http://127.0.0.1:7010/manifest.json

-📂 Project Structure (minimal)
-DaysRemaining/
-└─ index.js
+Stremio Web (browser) can’t reach localhost

+Use Stremio Desktop for local testing, or run your add-on over HTTPS.

+Notes & Tips

+Where it appears: in the Streams tab as an info card (no playback links).

+Movies vs Series: the default manifest uses types: ["movie"] to reduce noise.
+To also show on series, edit index.js:

+// In the manifest:
+types: ["movie", "series"]

+Token safety: treat your RD token like a password.
+Do not commit it to Git.
+Prefer the Configure page or a temporary RD_TOKEN per session.

-🙌 Credits
+Credits

 Developed by A1337User

-Built with stremio-addon-sdk + node-fetch
+Built with stremio-addon-sdk

-🔐 Token Safety

-Treat your Real-Debrid token like a password.

-Do not commit it to GitHub.

-Prefer entering it in Stremio Configure, or set it per-session via RD_TOKEN in CMD.

-Happy streaming — and may your “Renew Soon” never catch you off-guard!
+ + node-fetch

+License

+This project is provided “as-is,” without warranty of any kind.
+Review and adapt to your use-case and jurisdiction.
+See LICENSE if provided.